georgebullock/hacker-news-search/README.md

 ### OVERVIEW

 Hacker News Search is a project I did to learn React Hooks.
-It was inspired by a tutorial project by Robin Weiruch and Educative.io
+The project was inspired by a tutorial authored by @rwieruch and Educative.io

 ### THE PROJECT STACK